elcorto/samplepkg/README.rst

 the script to your system first.
 The script will install and uninstall the package using various methods and show where files are copied to.

+The script writes a log file ``installtest.log`` with detailed command output.

 We assume that we have a naming scheme for the package "samplepkg" such that::

     /path/to/samplepkg